rnapier/cocoaphony-blog/source/_posts/2019-04-29-a-mockery-of-protocols.md

 ## Common currency

-The split between a `Client.fetch`, which is generic, and `Transport.send`, which is not, is a common structure that I look for. `Transport.send` operates on a small set of concrete types: URLRequest in, Data out.
+The split between a `APIClient.fetch`, which is generic, and `Transport.send`, which is not, is a common structure that I look for. `Transport.send` operates on a small set of concrete types: URLRequest in, Data out.
 When you're working with a small set of concrete types, then composition is easy.
-Anything that can generate a URLRequest or can consume Data can participate.
+Anything that can generate a URLRequest or can consume Data can participate. `APIClient.fetch` converts Data into any kind of generic Fetchable.
 When angle-brackets and associated types start creeping in, the code becomes more expressive, but harder to compose because you have to make sure all the types line up.

 The power of the Internet is that it mostly operates on just one type: the packet.
 It doesn't care what's in the packet or what the packet "means."
 It just moves packets from one place to another; packets in, packets out.
 And that's why the Internet is so flexible, and the equipment that makes it work can be implemented by numerous vendors in wildly different ways, and they can all work together.

 At each layer above the network layer, additional context and meaning is applied to the information.
 It's interpreted as user information or commands to execute or video to display.
 That's composition, gluing together independent layers, each with their own concerns.
 When designing protocols, I try to employ the same approach.
 Particularly at the lowest layers I look for common, concrete types to work with.
 URL and URLRequest.
 Data and Int.
 Simple functions like `() -> Void`.
 As I move up the stack, then greater meaning is applied to the data in the form of model types and the like.
 That means it's easy to write Transports and many different things can use Transports.
 And that's the goal.

 This network stack still is nowhere near as flexible and powerful as I want.
 But now it can fetch a wide variety of model types from a particular type of API in a very composable and testable way.
 That's great progress.
 For some very simple APIs, it might even be done.
 There's no need to make it more flexible for its own sake.
-But I think we'll quickly find some more features we need.
+But I think we'll quickly find more features we need to add.

 Next time, I'll jump back up to the very top of the stack, to the models, and show where a PAT (protocol with associated type) can really shine.